 All activities of College network accounts are governed by having the logon password, so it is important that usernames and/or passwords are not given to anyone (including family members).
-It is important that all network users protect username and password information as they would their social security number.
+It is important that all network users protect username and password information as private data.
 Do not place them in an easily accessible place.

-- The student/employee will be held accountable for any abuse of computing resources under the use of his/her account (username). - Do not log into South College's network using anyone else's username and password. - Do not log into South College's network and then allow someone else to use your account. - Appropriate language should be used in all computing activities, i.e. e-mail messages, discussion areas, etc. - Server processes, including chat rooms, shall not to be installed or run from the user's directory, lab computers, or on personal computers connecting to the College network.
+- The student/employee will be held accountable for any abuse of computing resources under the use of his/her account (username). - Do not log into South College's network using anyone else's username and password. - Do not log into South College's network and then allow someone else to use your account. - Appropriate language should be used in all computing activities, i.e. email messages, discussion areas, etc. - Server processes, including chat rooms, shall not to be installed or run from the user's directory, lab computers, or on personal computers connecting to the College network. - Malicious Software: Do not create, distribute, or use malicious software, including viruses, worms, Trojans, or any other form of malware that can harm computer systems or compromise data.

-Users should be aware that the computer systems are the property of the College and e-mail messages, Internet usage, and other computer files are subject to review at the discretion of the College without notice.
-In the case of harassment complaints, illegal violations, or a system problem-hardware, software, or attacks by hackers-the IT Tech staff are authorized to look at and remove any information or files necessary to investigate complaints or solve the systems' problems to protect the systems and the information they contain.
+Users should be aware that the computer systems are the property of the College and email messages, Internet usage, and other computer files are subject to review at the discretion of the College without notice.
+In the case of harassment complaints, illegal violations, or a system problem-hardware, software, or attacks by hackers-the Information Technology staff are authorized to look at and remove any information or files necessary to investigate complaints or solve the systems' problems to protect the systems and the information they contain.
 In this situation, the staff is obligated to treat any information they might see that turns out to be unrelated to the problem as strictly confidential.
-In addition, e-mail messages are subject to subpoena or otherwise discoverable in litigation.
+In addition, email messages are subject to subpoena or otherwise discoverable in litigation.